Mechanical Engineering with a Year in Industry BEng

 - Mechanics of Deformable Solids

 The module continues the process begun in the first year of providing the essential knowledge, understanding and skills associated with the mechanics of deformable solids which students require to become competent Chartered Mechanical Engineers.
-The module covers analysis of mechanical components under stress and application of different methods to evaluate stress state and deformation of deformable solids.10 credits
+The module covers analysis of mechanical components under stress and application of different methods to evaluate stress state and deformation of deformable solids.
+Plastic failure is also covered.10 credits

 - Heat Transfer